WinMCHG31400/snackQML/README.md

-a snack game made with qt
+a snack game made with qml